 Financial aid is awarded in the form of grants, scholarships, loans and work-study.
 Grants and scholarships are generally considered gift aid and do not have to be repaid.
 Loans must be paid back, usually upon the completion of the degree.
-However, many loans have different repayment requirements, so please check with the Financial Aid Office concerning the various loan programs.
+However, many loans have different repayment requirements, so please check with the Office of Financial Aid and Scholarships concerning the various loan programs.
 College work-study programs allow students to work on and off campus to earn a portion of their financial aid through a monthly paycheck.

 Financial aid can come from a variety of sources, including federal and state governments, the university or outside sources, such as companies or civic groups.

 All other required forms should be completed and submitted directly to the ASU Office of Financial Aid and Scholarships.
 Please see the financial aid checklist and priority dates pages for more information.
 The application period for institutional and outside agency scholarships will vary, depending on the program.

 Financial need is the difference between the cost of attending the university and the resources available to the student to help meet that cost.
 Thus, financial need is:

 Cost of Attendance (COA)